The Flintstones

 Taking place in the small community of Bedrock, Fred Flintstone is your average nine-to-five guy working at a rock quarry.
 His wife, Wilma, can be loving and understanding one moment and then nagging and cuckolding the next.
 The Rubbles, their next door neighbors, are comprised of happy-go-lucky Barney and his wife Betty.
 Early episodes had Fred and Barney coming up with schemes to either go out for a night on the town without their wives' suspecting or Fred's cockeyed schemes to make a fortune.

 The show rose as high as 25th in the ratings, and during this peak time, it was decided to make Fred and Wilma a father and mother.
-In the 1963 season, Wilma announced to Fred she was pregnant (the word not actually being used) and several weeks later, Wilma gave birth to Pebbles, their daughter.
+In the third season, Wilma announced to Fred she was pregnant (the word not actually being used) and several weeks later on February 22, 1963, Wilma gave birth to Pebbles, their daughter.
 This broke the usual mold in cartoons where a stork delivers babies.
-Later that season, the show broke more ground dealing with adoption--a bundle is left on the Rubbles' doorstep and within was a baby boy with the strength of a wooly mammoth.
+Early in the fourth season, the show broke more ground dealing with adoption--a bundle is left on the Rubbles' doorstep and within was a baby boy with the strength of a wooly mammoth.
 He was named Bamm-Bamm, and the Rubbles had to go to court to fight for him when social services found a party more fit to raise him.
 Bamm-Bamm was awarded to the Rubbles anyway as the other litigant announced his own wife was expecting.

 The year The Flintstones left prime time, a theatrical animated feature was released by Columbia Pictures, The Man Called Flintstone.
 The original series would concurrently run in replays on NBC's Saturday morning line-up and in syndication.